Growthy

 Do I owe sales tax on Amazon Business orders?

-Amazon collects state sales tax automatically in all 45 sales-tax states.
+Amazon collects state sales tax automatically in all 45 sales-tax states, as of 2026, but the exact rule varies by state and locality and changes over time, so verify your state's current treatment.
 No use-tax accrual needed on standard purchases.
 If you ordered from a tax-exempt account as a service business that should have paid sales tax, you owe use tax to your state.

 What's the de minimis rule for Amazon equipment under $2,500?